-- (2) See section "Annual Incentive (Bonus)". - (3) See section "Defined Benefit Pension Plan". - (4) Excluded from All Other Compensation are perquisites and other personal benefits, which, in the aggregate, do not exceed the lesser of \$50,000 and ten percent of the total annual salary of the NEO for the fiscal year. - (5) Mr. Pierre Leroux retired from his position on April 1, 2011 and Ms. Gaétane Wagner was appointed as Executive Vice President, Human Resources, as of such date. - (6) The compensation awarded to Mr. Brockman was in US dollars.
-The translation rates used for this disclosure were 1.0147, 1.2289 and 1.0248, which correspond to the exchange rate of the Bank of Canada on March 27, 2008, March 26, 2009 and March 25, 2010, respectively, the dates on which the compensation was approved by the Corporate Governance Committee.
+- (2) See section "Annual Incentive (Bonus)".
+All amounts earned are paid quarterly by the Company in cash, concurrently with the approval by the Board of the relevant quarterly financial statements. - (3) See section "Defined Benefit Pension Plan", except for Ms. Wagner who benefitted from a defined contribution pension plan for fiscal 2011 and 2010. - (4) Excluded from All Other Compensation are perquisites and other personal benefits, which, in the aggregate, do not exceed the lesser of \$50,000 and ten percent of the total annual salary of the NEO for the fiscal year. - (5) Titles represent positions held during the fiscal year ended March 31, 2012.
+On April 1, 2012, with the new senior management structure, Lino A. Saputo, Jr.'s title with the Company was changed to Chief Executive Officer and Dino Dello Sbarba became President and Chief Operating Officer of the Company. - (6) Includes a fixed bonus of \$100,000 to compensate Mr. Dello Sbarba for his additional responsibilities as interim President and Chief Operating Officer, Dairy Products Division (Europe and Argentina). - (7) The compensation awarded to Mr. Brockman was in US dollars.
+The translation rates used for this disclosure were 1.2289, 1.0248 and 0.9747, which correspond to the closing exchange rate of the Bank of Canada on March 26, 2009, March 25, 2010, and March 29, 2011, respectively, the dates on which the compensation was approved by the Corporate Governance and HR Committee. - (8) Ms. Gaétane Wagner was appointed Executive Vice President, Human Resources, on April 1, 2011.
+Prior to such date, she was Senior Vice President, Human Resources, Dairy Products Division (Canada).